-Christina is the 174th president of the Law Society of England and Wales and the fifth woman to hold this office.
+Simon is the 175th president of the Law Society of England and Wales and a senior litigator at the London office of Clifford Chance.

 During the presidential year 2019/20, Simon's main priorities are: